 Halloween decorations with Powertex

 It’s time to get your Powertex out and make your Halloween decorations.
-That means creepy DIY decor and spooky table decorations and some gothic garden art and sculptures to share with the neighbours!
+From ghosts and goblets to garden sculptures Powertex is perfect for your Autumn crafting.

 What do I need to know about Powertex?

-Powertex Universal Medium (sometimes called fabric hardener) is very versatile.
-Use it as a hardener for textiles to painting and glueing all kinds of materials!
+Powertex Universal Medium is very versatile.
+Use it as a hardener for natural textiles and for painting and glueing all kinds of materials!
 It’s a mixed media must-have product.
 The range also includes pigments and textures to enhance your projects.

-Imagine fabric hardener ghosts, textured pumpkin decorations (without the endless scooping of real pumpkin) and themed table decorations.
-It’s weatherproof so your creepy creations can even go outside.
+Imagine fabric hardener ghosts, textured pumpkin decorations and themed table decorations.
+Powertex is weatherproof so your creepy creations can even go outside.

-But it does need three weeks to cure.
-So if your makes are headed outside, get started!
-Powertex Halloween decorations don’t have to be difficult, take a look at these quick and simple ideas.
+Powertex does need three weeks to cure before going outside.
+So if your makes are for outdoors give yourself plenty of time.
+Take a look at these quick and simple ideas.

-- Skulls, skeletons, heads or figures (check out the amazing Alex Henry Mixed Media!)
+- Skulls, skeletons, heads or figures (check out the amazing Alex Henry Mixed Media for gothic inspiration)

-- Table decorations such as themed glasses, bowls and LED candle holders
+- Table decorations such as textured wine glasses, bowls and LED candle holders

 - Themed wreaths, door and garden signs

-This make was originally for the Powertex UK design team and was created using a kit of themed supplies but Halloween themed embellishments are easy to find in craft shops so you can create something like this.
-Use your favourite colour scheme and add chipboard letter to make door signs.
+This mixed media art was originally made for the Powertex UK design team and was created using a kit of themed supplies.
+Halloween themed embellishments are easy to find in craft shops so you can create something like this.
+Use your favourite colour scheme and add chipboard letters to make signs for a door or garden.